Remembrance of Scandals Past: Trump Cues Up Memories of John Dean, Joseph McCarthy

 In A Story With Many Twists, Congress' Russia Election-Meddling Probe Takes Another

-He told the committee that he had warned Nixon that "there was a cancer growing on the presidency and if the cancer was not removed then the president himself would be killed by it."
+He told the committee that he had warned Nixon that "there was a cancer growing on the presidency and if the cancer was not removed, then the president himself would be killed by it."

 That was on Trump's mind this past weekend because the current White House counsel, Don McGahn, has reportedly spent 30 hours talking to Mueller's team, which is investigating obstruction of justice and possible collusion between the Trump campaign and Russia.
 Trump was at pains to say McGahn had not become a witness against the president — as Dean had 45 years ago.

-"The failing @nytimes wrote a Fake piece today implying that because White House Councel [sic] Don McGahn was giving hours of testimony to the Special Councel [sic], he must be a John Dean type 'RAT,' " he tweeted.
+"The failing @nytimes wrote a Fake piece today implying that because White House Councel Don McGahn was giving hours of testimony to the Special Councel, he must be a John Dean type 'RAT,' " he tweeted.

 The failing @nytimes wrote a Fake piece today implying that because White House Councel Don McGahn was giving hours of testimony to the Special Councel, he must be a John Dean type “RAT.”
 But I allowed him and all others to testify - I didn’t have to.
 I have nothing to hide......— Donald J. Trump (@realDonaldTrump) August 19, 2018

-Dean, still alive and well at 79, was a guest on NPR's All Things Considered Monday and said he had not been shocked when Trump called him a rat.
+Dean, still alive and well at 79, was a guest on NPR's All Things Considered on Monday and said he had not been shocked when Trump called him a rat.
 He said it struck him as a "fairly normal sort of invective from the president," who in another tweet referred to Mueller's investigators as "thugs."

-Dean added that the president might not know everything about what McGahn told the investigators over those 30 hours of interviews.
+Dean added that the president might not know everything that McGahn told the investigators over those 30 hours of interviews.

 "I think he probably provided timelines," Dean said, for events in the campaign and in the White House.
 Dean called this "just invaluable testimony."

 Reporting of McGahn's cooperation with Mueller — and the specific fact that McGahn had sat for 30 hours of interviews with Mueller's team — appeared Saturday in The New York Times.
-That story said McGahn and his own personal attorney had begun to fear that he was being made the "fall guy" to bear the brunt of responsibility if Trump or others in the White House were found to have broken any laws.
+That story said McGahn and his personal attorney had begun to fear that he was being made the "fall guy" if Trump or others in the White House were found to have broken any laws.
 A similar suspicion has long been seen as part of Dean's motivation in turning against Nixon 45 years ago.

 Dean on Monday told NPR's Ailsa Chang that McGahn's own personal lawyer was "smart in making [McGahn] a witness and not a target" in Mueller's overall investigation.
 "That was in McGahn's interest, because he thought he was being set up to be a target."

-Beyond that, Dean noted, the law requires the White House counsel to represent the office of the president as a government employee — not to represent the president as a personal client: "If McGahn is aware of any wrongdoing on the president's part he has to really report that up and out under the standard code of professional conduct that now exists."
+Beyond that, Dean noted, the law requires the White House counsel to represent the office of the president as a government employee — not to represent the president as a personal client: "If McGahn is aware of any wrongdoing on the president's part, he has to really report that up and out under the standard code of professional conduct that now exists."

 A 1950s spectacle with a personal tie to Trump

 Trump's Sunday morning Twitter storm also included another, stranger historical reference.
-It urged Americans to "study Joseph McCarthy," suggesting that Mueller's probe was so unfair and out-of-bounds that it made the notorious 1950s Red-hunter "look like a baby."
+It urged Americans to "study Joseph McCarthy," suggesting that Mueller's probe was so unfair and out of bounds that it made the notorious 1950s Communist hunter "look like a baby."

 Anyone familiar with McCarthy's history would have to smile at that image.
-Although the youngest member of the U.S. Senate when he first took the oath in 1947 at age 38, his receding hairline and perpetual five-o'clock shadow made him look much older.
+Although the youngest member of the U.S. Senate when he first took the oath in 1947 at age 38, his receding hairline and perpetual five o'clock shadow made him look much older.

 The charge created a sensation in the atmosphere of the time, when war was breaking out in Korea and powerful Communist regimes ruled China and the Soviet Union.
 McCarthy tapped into the fear and confusion of the Cold War era and greatly contributed to both.
 Supporters even wanted Dwight Eisenhower to put McCarthy on the national ticket in 1952 (Eisenhower instead chose Nixon, then a senator from California).

-While denied a shot at the vice-presidency, McCarthy used his investigative powers as a subcommittee chairman to haul a procession of witnesses before the cameras on Capitol Hill.
+While denied a shot at the vice presidency, McCarthy used his investigative powers as a subcommittee chairman to haul a procession of witnesses before the cameras on Capitol Hill.
 There they were grilled relentlessly by McCarthy or his principal counsel, Roy Cohn.
 Their abusive style eventually proved their undoing when they took on the U.S. Army over the promotion of a major they found suspicious.

 History